 BMT, like life in general, lives off the philosophy that what you put into it is what you get out of it.
 You may question why you should volunteer, why you should keep extending yourself to extra KP duty on Sunday or squadron clean-up, when there are other trainees sitting around your flight, trying to do as little as possible.
 Surprise, surprise – they ultimately get nothing out of it.

 As a Dorm Chief, I had a significant amount of influence with my MTI.
 My element leaders and I wrote nightly letters to him, discussing the “Trainees of Note” and the “Trainees of Concern.”
-We highlighted those who were always volunteering, assisting others without prompts, and who were consistent performers in our flight.
+We highlighted those who was always volunteering, assisting others without prompts, and who were consistent performers in our flight.
 Those efforts did not go unnoticed, and those trainees ended up receiving bonus/privilege phone calls of 15 – 20 minutes.
 Some were even able to “save” those calls for a special occasion, like a child’s birthday.
-Over 8.5 weeks, you’re only going to get (as long as you don’t mess up) a 15 minute phone call, once a week.
+Over 8.5 weeks, you’re only going to get (as long as you don’t mess up) a 15-minute phone call, once a week.
 Trust me, you’ll want a bonus call if you can get one!